Code-Institute-Submissions/SnapCards/README.md

 - Build a Memory Game
 - Develop a game that provides a challenge for the user to complete and is fun
 - Build a simple single player pattern matching game
-- Create a game that includes, audio and visual patterns that compliment the game design
+- Create a game that includes, audio and visual patterns that complement the game design
 - Provide users with an explanation of what they are to do

 ## Wireframes